You know sometimes you get a feeling there’s more to what you see but you just can’t put your finger on it?

 So, I’d carry on and release those tight, sore muscles only for those dogs to return for their post season massage having had an awesome season but with the same problem.

-During one of my head scratchy phases I was studying to be a Coach with the Canine Conditioning Academy.
+During one of my head scratchy phases I was studying to be a Core Conditioning Instructor.

 Very early on in my training I had my Aha! moment.